Solomon Yearby

 Solomon Uriah Yearby (born April 7, 1981 in Birmingham, Alabama) is an American model and basketball player.

 Yearby began modeling after hearing a radio advertisement for a Christian modeling agency.
 He is also a professional American basketball player, playing in the International Basketball League (IBL) for the Eugene Chargers, and in the American Basketball Association (ABA).
-He has played in the Euroleague, representing countries such as Germany, Italy, Spain, and Sweden.
-He played college basketball at Campbell University.
+He has played in the Euroleague, representing countries such as Germany, Italy, Spain, and Sweden, and played college basketball at Campbell University.